Mario Primicerio

-Mario Primicerio (born 13 November 1940 in Rome) is an Italian politician and the former Mayor of Florence.
+Mario Primicerio (13 November 1940 – 30 May 2025) was an Italian mathematician and politician who served as Mayor of Florence.

-Career
+Life and career

 Graduating with a degree in physics from the University of Florence, in 1970 Primicerio started teaching at the university after working as a researcher at the ionized gas laboratory in Frascati.
 During these years he became a close collaborator of the former Mayor of Florence Giorgio La Pira.

 In 1995, Primicerio ran for the office of Mayor himself on an independent center-left platform, which was supported by the former communist Democratic Party of the Left and various other progressive parties, such as the new-born Federation of the Greens and the Communist Refoundation Party.
-The main opposition to Primicerio's coalition came from Giorgio Morales, the outgoing mayor, former member of the Italian Socialist Party and now a supporter of Silvio Berlusconi's Forza Italia party.
+The main opposition to Primicerio's coalition came from Giorgio Morales, the outgoing mayor, former member of the Italian Socialist Party and later a supporter of Silvio Berlusconi's Forza Italia party.

-Primicerio won the election on the first round and became the first elected Mayor, remaining in office until he retired from politics in 1999.
+Primicerio won the election in the first round and became the first elected Mayor, remaining in office until he retired from politics in 1999.

-He has since been appointed a visiting professor at several universities, in places such as Austin, Beijing, Helsinki, Minneapolis, Novosibirsk, Oxford, Paris, Rosario, São Carlos and Tel Aviv.
+Layer he was appointed a visiting professor at several universities, in places such as Austin, Beijing, Helsinki, Minneapolis, Novosibirsk, Oxford, Paris, Rosario, São Carlos, and Tel Aviv.

+Primicerio died on 30 May 2025, at the age of 84.